-The Town's public outreach and education plan will provide, in multiple languages where appropriate, Program information to customers through: (1) general education, which will consist of a press conference, media outreach, public notices and postings, and a toll-free customer service number and website operated by the Consultants; and (2) a direct mail opt-out notice, which will inform customers of their rights under the Program, including their right to opt-out at any time without penalty (Exh.
-1, at 3-4).
-The form of the revised exemplar opt-out notice filed by the Town on January 6, 2017 is consistent with the Department's requirements that such notices be sent in clearly marked municipal envelopes that state they contain information regarding customers' participation in the Program and include a return-addressed, postage-paid reply envelope to protect consumer signatures from exposure (Exh.
-DPU 2-11, at App.
+The Town's public outreach and education plan will provide, in multiple languages where appropriate, Program information to customers through: (1) general education, which will consist of a press conference, media outreach, public notices and postings, and a toll-free customer service number and website operated by the Consultants; and (2) a direct mail opt-out notice, which will inform customers of their rights under the Program, including their right to opt-out at any time without penalty (Plan at 3-4).
+The form of the revised exemplar opt-out notice filed by the Town on December 30, 2016 is consistent with the Department's requirements that such notices be sent in clearly marked municipal envelopes that state they contain information regarding customers' participation in the Program and include a return-addressed, postage-paid reply envelope to protect consumer signatures from exposure (Exh.
+DPU 1-19, at App.
 B).
 D.P.U.
 13-131, at 26-27.

-The customer classes in the Program will be the same as NSTAR Electric's customer classes (Exhs.
-1, at 8; 2, at 36).
+10 The customer classes in the Program will be the same as NSTAR Electric's customer classes (Petition, Exh.
+2, at 36; Plan at 9).

 Without specific reference to the exemplar opt-out notices provided by the Town in this proceeding, NSTAR Electric argues that municipal aggregation programs should display a higher level of transparency regarding products and pricing (NSTAR Electric Comments at 1-2).
 Pursuant to G.L. c.
 164, § 134(a), the Town must prominently identify all Program charges and include a full disclosure of the basic service rate.
-In this regard, the Town states that its opt-out notice will "prominently state all [P]rogram charges" and "compare the price and primary terms" of the Program offerings to the price and terms of NSTAR Electric's current basic service offering (Exh.
-1, at 5).
+In this regard, the Town states that its opt-out notice will "prominently state all [P]rogram charges" and "compare the price and primary terms" of the Program offerings to the price and terms of NSTAR Electric's current basic service offering (Plan at 5).

 The revised exemplar opt-out notice provided by the Town, however, does not prominently identify all Program charges.
-Specifically, the notice does not identify the administrative adder that will be used to compensate the Consultants (Exh.
-DPU 2-11, at App.
+Specifically, it does not identify the administrative adder that will be used to compensate the Consultants (Exh.
+DPU 1-19, at App.
 B).
 To address this issue, the Town shall file a further revised exemplar opt-out notice that prominently identifies the administrative adder.
 General Laws c.
 164, § 134(a) further provides that municipalities must fully inform customers about the plan, including the benefits and consequences of municipal aggregation.
 Certain municipal aggregations may seek competitive supply rates that provide savings for participating electric customers compared to basic service rates.
 Due to changes in market conditions and differences in contract terms, a municipal aggregation cannot guarantee customers cost savings compared to basic service over time.
 D.P.U.
 12-124, at 57-66.
 Accordingly, the Town must clearly explain that customers are not guaranteed cost savings compared to basic service.

-The revised exemplar opt-out notice provided by the Town contains language that: (1) states, in the only instance where cost savings or lower rates are referenced, that such savings cannot be guaranteed; (2) identifies the applicable dates of NSTAR Electric's next basic service rate changes; (3) explains that the aggregation price is guaranteed to remain below the basic service rate only until those dates; and (4) describes how to access the basic service rate (Exh.
-DPU 2-11, at App.
+The revised exemplar opt-out notice provided by the Town on December 30, 2016 contains language that: (1) states, in the only instance where cost savings or lower rates are referenced, that such savings cannot be guaranteed; (2) identifies the applicable dates of NSTAR Electric's next basic service rate changes; (3) explains that the aggregation price is guaranteed to remain below the basic service rate only until that date; and (4) describes how to access the basic service rate (Exh.
+DPU 1-19, at App.
 B).
 Finally, the revised exemplar opt-out notice indicates in a prominent color block on the first page that a customer may choose to opt-out and return to basic service at any time without penalty (Exh.
-DPU 2-11, at App.
+DPU 1-19, at App.
 B).